red-gate/TDM-AutoPilot/.github/pull_request_template.md

 ### Reviewer Guidance

-- [ ] The vision for TDM-AutoMasklet is "git clone f5".
+- [ ] The vision for TDM-Autopilot is "git clone f5".
 In an ideal world, it should be possible to run the script, without any parameters, and to deliver a minimal viable shrink-wrapped PoC.
 The bar for any PR is that it should contribute toward this goal, more than it detracts from it.
 - [ ] Does the code have appropriate comments?
 Is it easy to read and understand?
 - [ ] If the code adds new functionality, is that functionality documented appropriately?
 - [ ] Do the GitHub Actions run successfully?